Jadens-arc/jadens-arc.github.io/content/posts/bad-generations.md

 Honestly, that kinda sucks.
 Just knowing that the only examples of my generation left to represent us will be those who prioritized themselves above all else.

 I wonder how long it'll take before this generational bias sets in on Gen X and Millennials.
-When the only evidence of them is their worst offerings walking among us.
+When the only evidence of their existence is their worst offerings walking among us.

 I wonder what my generation will be held accountable for by future kids and young adults.